ovrheat/raspberry_rtl_wh1080/README.md

 --
-You are done and ready to test.
+You are now done and ready to test.

 Remember: the sensor group sends its data every 48 seconds, so don't pretend to see data immediately, probably it will take some dozen of seconds.
 Keep this in mind especially at the start of the even hours, because of the 3-4 minutes of silence before the time signal, as explained later.